GE2020: PAP has a ‘clear mandate’, but popular vote share ‘not as high’ as hoped: PM Lee

 GE2020: Workers’ Party wins new Sengkang GRC with 52.13% of votes

-Mr Lee, the secretary-general of the PAP, said: “Singaporeans understand what’s at stake — why we must come together to uphold our national interest.”
+Mr Lee, the secretary-general of the PAP, said: “Singaporeans understand what’s at stake and why we must come together to uphold our national interests.”

 He pledged to use this mandate “responsibly” to deal with the COVID-19 situation and economic downturn, to take Singapore “safely through the crisis and beyond”.